-Enrollment Information and Policies
+Enrollment Information and Procedures

-Harford Community College practices an open door policy of enrollment.
+Harford Community College practices an open enrollment.
 Students are enrolled at the College without regard to race, color, religion, sex, sexual orientation, national origin, age, disability or any other characteristic protected by law.
 Some restrictions exist for applicants who are currently enrolled in high school, are under 16 years of age, are not U.S. citizens or are deemed incapable of exhibiting and practicing professional student behavior.
 The College prohibits the enrollment of individuals listed on the National or Maryland Department of Public Safety and Correctional Services Sex Offender Registry or with the Harford County Child Advocacy Unit.

 All students applying to the College should submit an application and transcripts, if required, to:

 The Application for Admission is available online and in print.

 Non U.S. citizens, except for F-1, J-1, or B visa students, may apply online.
 Valid photo identification verifying current immigration status (permanent resident card or applicable visa) must be presented in person to the Admissions Office in order to be accepted.
 Students without valid immigration status will be charged out-of-state tuition rates unless eligible for the MD Dream Act (SB 537).